The Long-Term Effects of Heroin

 Stopping drug use as soon as possible provides the greatest opportunity to avoid these challenges and risks of long-term heroin use and addiction.
 But trying to stop alone, without support, is not recommended due to uncomfortable withdrawal symptoms and intense cravings that may occur.

 This can be eased by getting the help of an experienced, research-based orange county drug detox facility.
-At Laguna Treatment Hospital, we offer different levels of addiction rehab that can help a person through the process of quitting heroin, with personalized treatment plans designed to meet the individual needs of each patient.
+At Laguna Treatment Center, we offer different levels of addiction rehab that can help a person through the process of quitting heroin, with personalized treatment plans designed to meet the individual needs of each patient.

 To learn more about our programs, call us at .
 Our admissions navigators are available around the clock to discuss your treatment options, answer questions about how to pay for rehab, and help you start treatment today.